mayaanne/foundations/sprint-5/js-minesweeper.md

 5. Now open the `index.html` in your internet browser.
 You should see a message near the top of the screen telling you to "define a board object".

-6. Right then, let's get something working!
-Open up minesweeper.js and take a look.
+#### Right then, let's get something working!

+Open up `minesweeper.js` and take a look.
 It contains hints for completing the various functions we will be writing, but to start:

-    - Uncomment the `var board =` near the top and then complete the statement by adding `{}`, defining board as an empty object.
+1. Uncomment the `var board =` near the top and then complete the statement by adding `{}`, defining board as an empty object.

-    - Save the file and reload the page in your browser.
+2. Save the file and reload the page in your browser.
 It should tell you to add a cells property.

-    - Do that, reload the page in the browser and see what the next message is.
+3. Add the property in your code, reload the page in the browser and see what the next message is.
 Keep repeating this cycle until you actually see a game board appear!

     **Some tips:**